bormaxi8080/osint-timeline/DRAFT.md

 Claudish To English.
 A Claude Code plugin that shows a **plain-English rewrite** of each assistant message, produced by a **local LLM via ollama** (default), the **codex CLI**, the **Anthropic API**, or any **OpenAI-compatible API**.
 It is **display-only**: Claude's own reasoning and the saved transcript keep the original text - only what you read on screen changes: https://github.com/gvzdv/claudish-to-english

 iFixAI.
 Independent Auditing of AI Agents.
 Run by human or the agent itself, to answer the most crucial question in the AI Agent Economy.
 Is the agent doing what is supposed to do?
 With iFixAi you can have this answer in less than 120 seconds: https://github.com/ifixai-ai/iFixAi

+ZG.
+ZvecGrep is a Local-first search across your workspace, built for humans and AI agents: https://github.com/zvec-ai/zvec-grep

 Cate.
 An infinite zoomable canvas for coding.
 Editor, terminal, and browser panels in a spatial workspace: https://github.com/0-AI-UG/cate